Fentanyl Addiction: Side Effects, Detox, Withdrawal, and Treatment

 The severity of these symptoms will vary depending on the amount of fentanyl the person was taking before detox, but it is always safest to detox from fentanyl under the supervision of a doctor or at a medical detox center.
 Often times, to safely achieve a state of sobriety, a person must slowly be weaned off of opioid drugs over a period of time or a doctor must provide opioid-replacement medications, such as methadone.

-Medical detox can also help a person achieve sobriety by treating uncomfortable withdrawal symptoms and preparing them for the rehab process by providing individual and group therapy.
+A fentanyl detox program can also help a person achieve sobriety by treating uncomfortable withdrawal symptoms and preparing them for the rehab process by providing individual and group therapy.

 The National Institute on Drug Abuse (NIDA) has concluded that drug treatment programs of 90 days or longer are more likely than 30-day programs to provide better treatment outcomes.
 Therefore, a long-term rehab program for fentanyl addiction would be the best option for someone seeking to achieve long-term sobriety.

-High-quality drug and alcohol rehab centers use a variety of behavioral therapies and evidence-based practices to address the root issues of a person’s addiction and modify negative behaviors.
-Therapeutic strategies will vary based on the client’s circumstances and needs.
+High-quality fentanyl rehab centers use a variety of behavioral therapies and evidence-based practices to address the root issues of a person’s addiction and modify negative behaviors.
+Therapeutic strategies during fentanyl treatment will vary based on the client’s circumstances and needs.

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

-There are two primary types of drug rehab: inpatient rehab and outpatient rehab.
-Inpatient drug rehab requires that a client lives onsite at the rehab center while completing their addiction treatment program.
+There are two primary types of fentanyl rehab: inpatient rehab and outpatient rehab.
+Inpatient fentanyl rehab requires that a client lives onsite at the rehab center while completing their addiction treatment program.
 Communication with the outside world is somewhat limited, but family members and friends may visit their loved one while he or she is in rehab if they wish.

 Outpatient drug rehab consists of a series of weekly meetings over the course of several weeks and/or months.
 Each session is comprised of group discussion and educational lectures covering important recovery topics such as addiction education, relapse prevention, life skills, problem-solving, and much more.
 This provides greater flexibility for clients who cannot commit to a full 90-day inpatient program due to other obligations such as child care, school, or work.